About Us

 Stephanie DimmittVice President

-Stephanie holds a Bachelor of Science degree in Early Childhood and Elementary Education and a Master of Science degree in Elementary Reading and Literacy.
-She is a Wilson Certified Level 1 instructor and a Dyslexia Practitioner, specializing in supporting students with persistent reading challenges.
+Stephanie holds a Bachelor of Science in Early Childhood and Elementary Education and a Master of Science in Education in Specialized Reading and Literacy.
+She is a CERI Structured Literacy Dyslexia Specialist and Wilson Dyslexia Therapist.
+Her additional training includes LETRS, Lexia Aspire, and AIM Institute’s Pathways to Proficient Reading and Writing.

-Stephanie was drawn to The Reading League after years of seeking high-quality, research-based resources.
-Early in her career, she found herself swimming upstream, asked to teach with ineffective methods that did not align with how children truly learn to read.
-When she discovered The Reading League, she finally found a place that provided the solid, science-based resources she needed—at just the right time.
-It became a professional lifeline, offering self-guided learning and a network of like-minded educators who shared her commitment to evidence-aligned instruction.
+Stephanie was drawn to The Reading League after years of searching for high-quality, research-based guidance.
+Early in her career, she often felt as though she was swimming upstream, expected to use instructional practices that did not align with how students learn to read.
+Discovering The Reading League provided the evidence-aligned resources, professional learning, and community she had been seeking.
+It became a professional lifeline and connected her with educators who shared her commitment to effective literacy instruction.

 Victoria Washam